 Resort style / Part of a resort: 60% to 70% of the property value.
 Please call us and give us the address and we can then check to see which of our lenders can accept your apartment as security for a loan.

-Serviced apartment low doc loan: 60% of the property value.
+Serviced apartment low doc loan: 70% of the property value.
+Applies to serviced apartments in a metro/city location and a good development.
 The management agreement must allow for the serviced apartment to be released from the agreement within a maximum of 6 months and with few, if any, fees to do so.

 Discounts: Competitive professional package and basic loan discounts are available in most cases.